 In the early 1990s, Chandon danced with the idea of producing still wines.
 With rock solid experience in Victoria’s cool-climate spots and a yearning to make more magic with its Yarra Valley fruit, it embarked on the road to produce still wines in limited quantities.
 Domaine Chandon’s range of varietal and barrel selection wines is now a vibrant slice of the Chandon experience.
 These dynamic wines bring sophistication and magnetism to any occasion.

 You must be of legal age to purchase alcohol to view this website.

 By entering this site you acknowledge that you accept its Terms and Conditions.

-To enter our website, you must be of legal alcohol drinking age in your country of residence.
-If no such law for responsible drinking exists in your country you have to be over 21 to visit our site.
+To enter our website, you must be of legal alcohol drinking age in your location of residence.
+If no such law for responsible drinking exists in your location you have to be over 21 to visit our site.

 Chandon supports the responsible consumption of wines and spirits, through Moët Hennessy, member of the European Forum for Responsible Drinking (www.responsibledrinking.eu), Discus (www.discus.org), Entreprise et Prévention, and CEEV (www.wineinmoderation.eu).

 Please enjoy responsibly.